 At our rehab treatment facility, you will find several treatment options to complement your healing journey.
 Some of these treatments include:

 Don’t let addiction control your life.
-Now that you know the heroin overdose symptoms, reach out to our detox treatment center for help.
-Contact us at [Organic], and we’ll get you on the path to healing.
+Now that you know the heroin overdose symptoms, you need to reach out to our detox treatment center for help.
+Therefore, contact us at 866.734.7040, and we’ll get you on the path to healing.